arencloud/rusty-converter/README.md

-# rusty-converter
-Qcow2 converter written in Rust
+# rustyqimg tool written in Rust to work with qcow type of images